scottjad/slice/README.markdown

 ## Overview

-A slice is a function that returns Slice record with keys such as :title, :html, :css, :js, :dom, :head, etc.
+A slice is a function that returns a Slice record with keys such as :title, :html, :css, :js, :dom, :head, etc.

         (slice example